 On this page:

-In Co-op, you'll follow either a specialist program, a double major program or a major with 2 minors, leading to a four-year degree.
-This is comprised of 20 full credit equivalents, or FCEs.
+In co-op, you'll follow either a specialist program, a double major program or a major with two minors, leading to a four-year degree.
+This is comprised of 20 full-credit equivalents (FCEs).

-In addition to completing the academic component of your degree, you’ll spend 8 to 12 months in jobs – called co-op work terms – that are relevant to your program of study.
+In addition to completing the academic component of your degree, you’ll spend eight to 12 months in jobs – called co-op work terms – that are relevant to your program of study.

 For most programs, you’ll follow the same academic program of studies as your non-co-op peers.
 However, some programs have specific additional course and timing requirements that are outlined in the Academic Calendar.

 Includes more information on our general program areas, outlines the process to choose your program of study when going into second year, and details on how to transfer to another program.

 Not sure about how your cGPA affects your eligibility for co-op?
 How many courses do you need to take in order to stay in the program?
 Visit this page to break down the details.

 It's always our goal to help you move successfully through co-op from first year to final year, but sometimes life makes other plans for you.
 Find out how to switch out of co-op, or learn more about your options if you have been removed from the program.

 There's a number of ways to share your thoughts with us each semester including speaking with your student development and work term engagement coordinators in class and during office hours.
 However, we recognize that students may want to provide feedback in other ways, so we have created this form as an additional option to share your feedback with us.